pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform.md

+The following table shows the machines supported by the _classic_ library.

 _Not all columns are visible.
 Horizontal scroll to see them._

  | Machine | Native Console I/O | VT100 Console I/O | [Generic Console](Classic-GenericConsole) | [Monochrome Graphics](library/monographics) | [File I/O](library/stdio) | [Sound](library/sound) | Other feaFtures / notes |